 "Reiben, so you don't even know where he went to school?"
 Sophie couldn't help the roll of her eyes at Upham.

-"Cap'n didn't go to school, they assembled him at OSC outta spare body parts of dead GI's." she watched the blank white express on the young corporal's face- they were giving the poor man a run for his money with being a newbie but why not her as well because she was a woman?
+"Cap'n didn't go to school, they assembled him at OSC outta spare body parts of dead GI's."
+She watched the blank white expression on the young corporal's face- they were giving the poor man a run for his money with being a newbie but why not her as well because she was a woman?
 Reiben continued, "You gotta pay attention to detail.
 I know exactly where he's from and I know exactly what he did cause I pay attention to detail."

 Jackson grinned and moved ahead towards a large pile of rubble, "Hey Upham, be careful you don't step in the bullshit."
-She followed his lead and let Uphan get caught up in teasing from the fellas.
+She followed his lead and let Uphan get caught up in teasing with the fellas.

 IT wasn't a few minutes later that Sophie realised the true ability of the war had on the town people themselves.
 The house was half blown out, sheltering a small French family from the rain.
-The crying of the baby seems to echo in her ears as she stood not far from them.
+The crying of the baby seemed to echo in her ears as she stood not far from them.
 Her eyes bounced between the father with the young girl to the mother holding the baby close to her chest.
 The family seem to freeze at the sight of her.
 "Ask them if they know where the Germans are!"
 Miller ordered.
-For once in her life, Sophie wishes she had completed her French classes that her father seemed so dead set on.
+For once in her life, Sophie wished she had completed her French classes that her father seemed so dead set on.